 If we accept Armstrong's definition — and I see no reason not to accept it — and if naturalism so defined is true, then the following do not, and presumably cannot, exist: God as classically conceived, disembodied minds/souls, unexemplified universals, and a whole range of objects variously characterizable as ideal, Platonic, or abstract, including Fregean propositions, Fregean senses in general, numbers, irreducible mathematical sets, and the like.
 In sum, naturalism is the thesis that reality is exhausted by the space-time system.

 Now I hope it is obvious that naturalism as lately defined is not a proposition of natural science.
 Nor is it a presupposition of natural science.
-Natural science studies the spacetime system and what it contains.
+Natural science studies the space-time system and what it contains.
 It does not and cannot study anything outside this system, if there is anything outside it.
-Nor can natural science pronounce upon the question of whether or not the whole of reality is exhausted by the spacetime system.
-Of course, there is nothing to stop a physicist or a chemist or a biologist from waxing philosophical and declaring his allegiance to the metaphysical doctrine of naturalism.
+Nor can natural science pronounce upon the question of whether or not the whole of reality is exhausted by the space-time system.
+Of course, there is nothing to stop a physicist or a chemist or a biologist in his off hours from waxing philosophical and declaring his allegiance to the metaphysical doctrine of naturalism.
 But he makes a grotesque mistake if he thinks that the results of natural-scientific work entail the truth of naturalism.
-They neither entail it not entail its negation.
+They neither entail it nor entail its negation.

 3. Ryan seems to think that to believe in God is to believe that there is a special object in addition to the objects we normally take to exist.
 But this is not what a sophisticated theist maintains.
 God is not at all like Ed Abbey's angry unicorn on the dark side of the moon, the planet Vulcan, or Russell's celestial teapot.